||Clerk: Steven Aldrich Aldr…@gmail.com

 - Support efforts to reform the tax structure to be more equitable, more just, more stable, and to increase revenue needed to fairly provide opportunities to all state residents

-- Support work to eliminate high testing requirements for graduation.
+- Support Office of Superintendent of Public Instruction (OSPI) proposals to eliminate high stakes testing requirements for high school graduation

 Economic Justice Working Group Practices